bayerf42/MotoFFP/readme.md

 * Removed 68010 compatibility code to save `SR` on the stack
 * Created project file for defined order
 * Allowed lower case `e` as exponent marker in`FFPAFP`
+* Fixed overflow bugs in sinh and cosh